-Treasury services: Sygnia's dedicated foreign exchange dealing desk enables us to eliminate the high costs associated with foreign exchange transactions within our own range of funds and has application across the Group's large investment administration client-base.
+Foreign exchange transacting services: Sygnia's dedicated foreign exchange dealing desk enables us to eliminate the high costs associated with foreign exchange transactions within our own range of funds and some of the Group's large investment administration clients.

 Transition management: A combination of Sygnia's leadingedge investment administration systems and stockbroking services means that Sygnia can facilitate and manage transitions implemented by institutional clients, as well as offer hedging and other structured finance transactions.
-Investment administration: Stand-alone investment administration services include multi-tier unitisation services, monthly administration reporting, consolidated financial accounting information, regulatory and mandate compliance reporting, performance and risk reporting, and asset-liability modelling.